-Thankfully, there are numerous options available to help you beat the heat while staying safe and preventing the spread of COVID-19.
+Thankfully, there are numerous options available to help you breathe easy while staying safe and preventing the spread of COVID-19.

 The CDC updates its guidelines and recommendations on masks regularly.
 To read the latest guidelines, click here.